-The NGC, with support from OJJDP, also developed additional resources.
-The Gangs in Schools Bulletin provides information on creating a school safety plan to prevent and disrupt gangs in schools.
-The National Gang Center video Why Youth Join Gangs features former gang members, researchers and practitioners and presents research on the behaviors and circumstances facing youth who are at a risk for joining a gang.
+The NGC video, Why Youth Join Gangs, features former gang members, researchers and practitioners and presents research on the behaviors and circumstances facing youth who are at risk for joining a gang.

 - A Law Enforcement Official's Guide to the OJJDP Comprehensive Gang Model

 - Highlights of the 2012 National Youth Gang Survey

 - Model Programs Guide Literature Review: Gang Prevention

 - Parents' Guide to Gangs: English | Spanish

 - Webinar Video: Comprehensive Gang Model - Building Impactful Collaboration Through Community Mobilization

 - Video: OJJDP Working to Prevent Gang Violence